Twining Humber Award

 Where can I find help with my application?

-We offer several support services and resources to help you with your application, including virtual Office Hours and Study Hall, workshops, reference guides, and other resources.
-These are listed in the guidelines and on our website.
-You can also request feedback on unsuccessful applications.
-Information on how to request feedback is included in the email notification about your application.
+We offer several support services and resources to help you with your application, including virtual Info Sessions, Office Hours and Study Hall, workshops, reference guides, and other resources.
+They are listed above in the Timeline.
+You can view and register for them on our Events page once the guidelines are published.

 What do I do if I’m having technical difficulties with my grant application?